aelve/new-hs/README.md

 It creates a new folder with Git repository in it, and then creates a corresponding repository on Github.

-Minor stuff:

   * It creates a good .gitignore file.
   * It sets up branch tracking (so that `git pull` would work automatically).

 ### Cabal

 It generates a .cabal file using `cabal init`, and optionally creates a Cabal sandbox.
-It also fills in some additional fields:
+It also fills in some additional fields: `tested-with`, `bug-reports`, and the `source-repository` section.

-  * the `tested-with` field
-  * the `bug-reports` field
-  * the `source-repository` section

-Minor stuff:

   * It enables all warnings (excluding `warn-unused-do-bind`).
   * It creates an empty module and a changelog.